Della Russel Ocloo

 Della Russel Ocloo is a Ghanaian journalist, communications and media personality.
 Della is currently the reporter at Graphic Communications Limited in the Tema Municipality.
 She was also a convenor of a demonstration against the Nana Akufo-Addo's government named the 'FixTheCountry'.

 Career in journalism

 She is the Tema regional reporter for the Daily Graphic.

 Assault

 In August 2019, she was assaulted by some members of Glorious Wave International Church at Sakumono for reporting on a protest that was conducted against Badu Kobi, the church's pastor.
 She was threatened during the coverage.
-The police was later called and she got arrested.
-She was asked to delete the images she took of the scene on the activities of the church.
+The police were later called, and she got arrested.
+She was asked to delete the images she took of the scene of the activities of the church.